 - (314) 935-9521

 Dana Lloyd earned her Ph.D. from the Department of Religion at Syracuse University.
 Her dissertation, entitled “Between God and Land: On Sovereignty, Indigeneity, and Religious Freedom,” focuses on the U.S. Supreme Court case Lyng v.
 Northwest Indian Cemetery Protective Association, a 1988 landmark case that denied the right of three American Indian nations to the free exercise of their religion for the sake of protecting property rights of the federal government.
 She completed law school and holds an LL.M. and an M.A. in Philosophy from Tel Aviv University.

-Dr. Lloyd will teach a course in spring 2019, “Native American Religions and Politics.”
+Dr. Lloyd taught a course in spring 2019, “Native American Religions and Politics.”